 1. I can invite my friends through Facebook Messenger.
 Messaging is booming and it’s more probable to invite a close friends from Messenger rather than email—of course, that really depends on audience demographics and habits.

 2. My referral code is not a random long code I cannot remember.
 It consists of my name “szortikis”—my name is Savvas Zortikis—this is really helpful as it can help you drive offline word of mouth.
-According to Jonah Burger, expert on virality and, mentions that 90% of word of mouth happens offline.
+According to Jonah Burger, expert on virality and author of Contagious, mentions that 90% of word of mouth happens offline.

 On top of that, having memorable referral links, converts better.
 It does so, because there is a conversion cycle between when an invite is sent to a friend, and when the friend clicks on that link or converts.
 So, having these kind of links helps your friends identify with minimum cognitive effort that this is an invite from a friend and keep them in context when visiting Airbnb after an invite.